stevecope/mqtt-topic-logger/README.md

 for each topic to which this MQTT client has subscribed.

-You can specify the root log directory when starting
+You can specify the root log directory when starting defaults to tlogs

 .

 Default log size is 5MB
 You need to provide the script with: